ioBroker/ioBroker.docs/docs/en/community/docmarkdown.md

 If list entries are separated by blank lines, Markdown will wrap the list entries with `<p>` and `</p>`.

-For example this will be:
+For example, this will be:

     * Warsteiner
     * King